 These results show that there is still a difference at all academic measures between PP and non-PP students.
-The 4+ figure is lower than the previous two years (where TAG were used), however, is higher than the 2019 results (when exams last took place).
-The 5+ figure is lower across all three of these years, and the gap in Progress 8 between non-PP and PP has grown to above the pre-COVID level.
+The 4+ figure is lower than last year, however the Progress 8 score has increased from last year's result.
+The 5+ figure is lower across all three of these years, however the gap in Progress 8 between non-PP and PP has decreased this year.
 This proves that our strategies so far have been effective in raising the attainment to achieve GCSEs for PP students, however, have not been successful in helping students achieve their potential.
-Due to these trends, this is why we have adopted several measures to target the middle to high ability; for example the KS3 Champions who will focus on these students pre-GCSE in order to embed aspiration and confidence in ability as early as possible.
+21% of this cohort were affected by severe adverse childhood experiences, which in some cases affect their mental health and ability to learn.
+Due to these trends, we are continuing to invest in our mental health practitioner as well as using outside agencies.
+We have also adopted several measures to target the middle to high ability; for example the use of the Scholars program which will focus on these students pre-GCSE in order to embed aspiration to go to the Dene Magna Sixth Form and confidence in ability as early as possible.
 This longer term strategy will benefit our PP students in years to come, as well as prepare them effectively to progress to the Sixth Form, fitting in nicely with our overall vision.